Standalone apps are supposed to fail most often and this fear has greatly affected the standalone app boom of 2014.

 Generally, 1 in 10 startups succeed, but in consumer social apps, the risk is even more.
 This is basically because you are required to provide an immediately accessible product that is totally attractive and compelling and that is able to stimulate a loyal community around it.

 Redesigning such an app without screwing up the original user experience is really tough.
 The big market players have already stopped trying this.
-Take example of Facebook and Twitter who haven’t changed their interface in years.
-Though there have been slight changes in navigation schemes and images, the fundamental look have remained same.
+Take the example of Facebook and Twitter which haven’t changed their interface in years.
+Though there have been slight changes in navigation schemes and images, the fundamental look has remained the same.
 Redesigning core features is highly risky.
-One wrong move can make them loose millions of users, along with the millions of dollars they generate.
+One wrong move can make them lose millions of users, along with the millions of dollars they generate.

 While building new apps within the existing ones is tough, not building them can be costly.

 Initially, Facebook was the biggest photo-sharing application, although it wasn’t developed for mobile.
 Instagram, on the other hand, combined filters with a Facebook-style feed that nearly ditched everything else but photos, and it took off.
 Facebook had to spend $1 billion to buy the startup before it could cause serious problems for it.

 The fact that Instagram has grown from 30 million to over 200 million users, evidently supports the decision.
 If Facebook had hesitated then, it would have had to pay much more later.

 So now, when it is clear that it is tough to hatch new behaviour patterns in already existing apps and expensive to buy already proven new apps, the possible strategy of building standalone apps comes into play: